 Green is the color of nature.
 It represents balance and symbolizes self-respect, growth and harmony.
 It also symbolizes freshness, like a fresh opportunity, a chance to succeed and break the cycle of poverty.

 Orange is a bold invigorating color suggesting strength, endurance and success.
 It represents enthusiasm, encouragement and determination.
 It is the banner of success carried by children released from poverty in Jesus’ name.

 Purple is associated with royalty.
 It symbolizes wisdom, nobility and ambition.
 It communicates wealth and extravagance.
 But it’s also the color of dignity – something you’re helping give to children in poverty.

 Pink is associated with purity, love and compassion.
 It communicates gentleness and freshness.
 Pink represents good health and life, which you offer to children in poverty.

 White symbolizes goodness, innocence and purity.
 It’s the color of perfection and safety.
-It’s the color of light — the Light of the World we share through our ministry.
+It's the color of light — the Light of the World we share through our ministry to children.